International students making W hands with Buster Bronco at orientation

 About the Haenicke Institute for Global Education

 Your journey at Western Michigan University is a global one.
 Through transformative events, immersive classes and Experience-Driven Learning, the Haenicke Institute for Global Education connects Kalamazoo to the world—and the world to Kalamazoo.
-We assist more than 2,000 international students and alumni at home and abroad with admissions, immigration support, student success and post-graduation job training.
+We assist over 1,000 international students and alumni at home and abroad with admissions, immigration support, student success and post-graduation job training.
 We host 80+ study abroad programs and bring students, faculty and staff to 30 countries, on average, each year.
 From fostering academic opportunities to showcasing cultural events and providing K-12 outreach, the Haenicke Institute promotes learning that transcends borders and takes you wherever you want to go.